NCAR/CAM-chem/docs/jupyter_notebook_examples/plot_map_basic_co_cbar.md

 file_to_open = result_dir / file
 #the netcdf file is now held in an xarray dataset named 'nc_load' and can be referenced later in the notebook
 nc_load = xr.open_dataset(file_to_open)
-#to see what the netCDF file contains, uncomment below to call the variable
+#to see what the netCDF file contains, uncomment below
 #nc_load
 ```